Mingkai14/DDGWizard/README.md

 ### (1)(2)
 ## 2.Usage:
 ### (1).
 Description
-  This script assist userss with saturation mutagenesis and full-site saturation mutagenesis requirements in quickly preparing input files.
+  This script assists userss with prediction requirements of saturation mutagenesis and full-site saturation mutagenesis in quickly preparing input files.
 ### (2).
 Example
   For saturation mutagenesis, it will prepare data for the remaining 19 possible amino acid mutations based on the chain, site number, and wild-type amino acid you input, for next prediction:
   python utility_tool.py